 Be sure to write in a way that’s personable, friendly, and approachable.
 After all, your readers are real people, so you should sound like a real person, too — not a machine.

-Give Them What They Want
+Give Readers What They Want

 The old adage from the days of newspapers rings true today online: “Don’t bury the lede.”

-High bounce rates are killer metrics for business websites (and not in the downhill snowboarding kind of killer).
+High bounce rates are killer metrics for business websites (and not in the downhill snowboarding kind of “killer”).
 Bounce rates measure the number of people who visit a website either through direct referral, organic search, or paid advertising and then leave without visiting another page.

-Traditional, layered web design with plenty of detailed, useful content provides plenty of opportunity for further exploration and research without having to visit another site.
+Traditional, layered web design with detailed, useful content provides plenty of opportunities for further exploration and research without having to visit another site.
 Plus, these simple, structured websites play nice with big search engines, which use sitemaps to interpret how a site is put together.